 A new custom virtual reality controller has been created by Florian Mauer to help complement his VR experiences.
-Its been built using a number of different components such as IMU, Arduino Pro Micro, as well as a couple buttons for in-game actions together with a little 3D printing.
+This innovative device has been built using a number of different components such as an IMU (Inertial Measurement Unit), an Arduino Pro Micro, as well as a couple of buttons for in-game actions, together with a little 3D printing.
+The combination of these elements results in a highly functional and versatile VR controller that enhances the immersive experience of virtual reality.

 Watch the demonstration video below to learn more about this unique virtual reality controller which has been built using a little Arduino hardware and some awesome maker skills.